loader image

 The Auction

-Any enquiries please contact marquerithe@mweb.co.za
+Any enquiries please contact Nina Traill: nleriche@deloitte.co.za

 Name an Erg

-Three Ergs are available for naming.
+One Erg is available for naming.
 Bid on your own or as a group.

 A plaque on the Erg will recognise all the persons who contributed.

 A rowing tank is an indoor rowing facility that attempts to mimic the conditions rowers face on the open water.
 Think of it like a cricket net for cricketers, or a scrumming machine for rugby players.
 The Bishops rowing tank will be a primary tool for our BRC coaches to break down the mechanics of the stroke in a stable learning environment.
-Whether brand new or very familiar with the sport, everyone can benefit from instruction while using this state-of-the-art facility.
+Whether brand new or very familiar with the sport, everyone can benefit from instruction while using this

 Our History

-Bishops first rowed in a race in 1937, in a four on Table Bay.
-Competing crews were Bishops Day Boys, School House, Rondebosch Day Boys and Rondebosch Boarders.
+Bishops rowed its inaugural race in 1937, in a four on Table Bay.

-Bishops first rowed in a race in 1937, in a four on Table Bay.
 Competing crews were Bishops Day Boys, School House, Rondebosch Day Boys and Rondebosch Boarders.

 1977 saw the start of rowing in earnest at Bishops, with an eight racing at SA Champs for the first time in 1978.
-The coach of the time, Tim Rideout, is still honoured every year with the Rideout Cup, presented at the Bishops rowing dinner, in acknowledgement of the rower who most encapsulates the essence of a Bishop’s rower, stemming from the roots and attitude which was required to build this club.
+The coach at the time, Tim Rideout, is still honoured every year with the Rideout Cup, presented at the Bishops rowing dinner, in acknowledgement of the rower who

 Bishops’ first junior national representation was in 2004 in the coxed four.
 We currently have five junior national caps.